sambraza/Website2.7/content/homepage/about.md

 ## Introduction

-Hi, I'm Sam, an incoming medical student.
+Hi, I'm Sam.
 I created this site to post some of my philosophical thoughts, as well as show some of the things I'm currently working on.
 I graduated in 2020 from Santa Clara University with degrees in philosophy and biochemistry.
 I am actively pursuing biomedical research, but I still have interests in philosophy, especially in metaphysics, epistemology, and bioethics.

 ## More about me